rmerkel/checkedptr/README.md

 # Description

-Run-time range checked pointer for a T. When bound to an array of T, a CheckedPtr<T> maintains the start and length of the array, and the current position in the array.
-Any attempt to dereference a CheckedPtr<T> results in a range-check.
-If the current position is out of range, and range_error exception is thrown.
+Run-time range checked pointer for a T. Once bound to an array, a CheckedPtr<T> maintians a position with in the array, and the upper and lower bounds of the array.
+Each attempt to dereference a CheckedPtr<T> results in a range-check of the current position, throwing a range_error exception if the check fails.

 From The C++ Programming Language,
 - 2nd Edition; 7.10, 7.14[19 and 9.9[2]